metrorailings/OwlBlog/content/posts/week-14-insights-1.md

 Josh Allen not being helped by his sorry offensive line, as expected.

 Brady on the cusp of breaking yet another record....aaaaand he does exactly that on a perfect lob to Mike Evans under some serious pressure through the mouth of the offensive line.
-Consider him an elite quarterback.
+Consider him an elite quarterback....maybe.

+Two sorry throws from Brady ending a critical Bills drive.
+Worrying.

 ***